PRIME: Prioritizing Interpretability in Failure Mode Extraction: Evaluation

 \subsection{Generalization on Generated Data}

-We utilize language models to create descriptive captions for objects and tags associated with failure modes in images.
+In this section we validate \method{} on synthetic images.
+To utilize image generation models, we employ language models to create descriptive captions for objects and tags associated with failure modes in images.
+We note that use of language models is just for validation on synthetic images, it is not a part of \method{} framework.
+We discuss about limitations of using language models in Appendix~\ref{app:limitation}.

 These captions serve as prompts for text-to-image generative models, enabling the creation of artificial images that correspond to the identified failure modes.
 To achieve this, we adopt the methodology outlined in \cite{vendrow2023dataset}, which leverages a denoising diffusion model \citep{ho2020denoising, rombach2022high}.
-We fine-tune the generative model on the Living17 dataset to generate images that match the distribution of our training data.
+We fine-tune the generative model on the Living17 dataset to generate images that match the distribution of the data that the classifiers is trained on.

-For each class in Living17 dataset, we employ our approach to identify two failure modes (hard subpopulations) and two success modes (easy subpopulations).
+For each class in Living17 dataset, we apply our approach to identify two failure modes (hard subpopulations) and two success modes (easy subpopulations).
 We then employ ChatGPT\footnote{ChatGPT 3.5, August 3 version} to generate descriptive captions for these groups.
 Subsequently, we generate $50$ images for each caption and assess the model's accuracy on these newly generated images.
 We refer to Appendix~\ref{subsec:image-gen} for more details on this experiment and average discrepancy in accuracy between the success modes and failure modes which further validates \method{}.
 Figure~\ref{fig:generation_imgs} provides both accuracy metrics and sample images for three hard and three easy subpopulations.